 For more information, contact the Undergraduate Education Office.

-The project submission can come in many forms including:
+Project submission can come in many forms, including:

 - Understand how academic knowledge is generated and communicated, and how it can be used to address questions or problems within your discipline and in society.

 - Identify and negotiate multiple perspectives, work collaboratively within and across multiple contexts, and engage ethically with your subject and with others.